jackwaddington/one_page_per_week/README.md

 -------

-Data is everywhere and easy to make, but often locked up behind digital gates.
-Considering data presentation, accuracy, relevancy, to whom and how...
+Data is everywhere and easy to make, but often locked up behind the digital gates.

+Considering data presentation, accuracy, relevancy, to whom and in what way...

 Can we communicate relvant data, to relevant the relevant people, at low time/financial cost?

+Of course we can!

 -------